bitwaylabs/networks/mainnet/bitway-1/upgrade_v2.0.0.md

 ## Please follow the steps below to complete the upgrade process:

- 1. We have provided an pre genesis file, please download it and check your account balance. https://media.githubusercontent.com/media/bitwaylabs/networks/refs/heads/main/mainnet/bitway-1/pre_genesis.tar.gz
+ 1. We have provided an genesis file, please download it and check your account balance. https://github.com/bitwaylabs/networks/raw/main/mainnet/bitway-1/genesis.tar.gz

- 2. At least 6 hours before the launch time, we will provide the final genesis file.
-Please follow the instruction document to start the new chain node. https://github.com/bitwaylabs/networks/blob/main/mainnet/bitway-1/README.md.
+ 2. Please follow the instruction document to start the new chain node. https://github.com/bitwaylabs/networks/blob/main/mainnet/bitway-1/README.md.